Skip to main content

 BlueIguana-Breakfast

 Since there's no table service, guests are responsible for getting their own beverages.
 Nearby, you'll find a water and coffee station.
-However, those seeking a margarita to accompany their Mexican fare should venture to the BlueIguana Tequila Bar (Note that while Carnival Splendour doesn't have a BlueIguana Cantina, the ship does have a Tequila Bar!).
+However, those seeking a margarita to accompany their Mexican fare should venture to the BlueIguana Tequila Bar or the RedFrog Tiki Bar.

 The BlueIguana Tequila Bar is where you'll find an extensive menu featuring several brands of tequila and even some Mexican brews!
 Whether you're in the mood for a standard frozen concoction, margarita pitcher, or even a unique Mexican beer cocktail, there's the perfect libation to pair with your tasty food from the Cantina!